w3ctag/tag.w3.org/explainers.md

 * who are the end users of a site or service that would emply this technology (the actual people who use the thing)?
 * what are they trying to do?
-* how do they currently do it (for example, what services or channels they use)?
+* how are these needs currently met?
-* what are the problems or frustrations they experience?
+* what are the problems or frustrations users experience that will be fixed by this new technology?
-* what users need from your service to achieve their goal?

 The explainer can change more quickly than a spec can.
 This is important because your design will change.
 Changing an explainer to accommodate a design change is much less work than changing a spec and increases your agility.